-The first step in AAF-2019 includes the regrouping of the brigade-level entities and the amalgamation of the operational-level entities.
-The latter comprise the Armed Joint Forces Command and the Joint Support and Enabling Command, which are both directly subordinate to the MOD.
-Whereas the brigade-level regrouping is completed, the implementation of the operational level is expected was finished on 1 April 2019.
+The Armed Forces Plan 2019 - 2022, released in 2019, included the regrouping of the brigade-level entities and the amalgamation of the operational-level entities.
+The operational level comprises the Joint Forces Command and the Joint Support and Enabling Command; both commands are subordinated to the MOD.
+The organisational changes are effective since 1^{st} April 2019.